CuriGS: Curriculum-Guided Gaussian Splatting for Sparse View Synthesis: Experiments

 \subsection{Ablation Study}

-To better quantify and validate the effectiveness of the proposed method in sparse view reconstruction, we conducted a comprehensive ablation study.
-Specifically, the experiments focused on two aspects: (1) the performance of the method when the curriculum guidance is removed, and (2) the influence of different numbers of initial training views on reconstruction performance.
-Since incorporating a depth loss on training views has been widely demonstrated to be beneficial and is not the primary contribution of this study, this component is retained in our baseline model.
-In the experimental setup, we selected representative samples with typical scene characteristics from each dataset for testing, rather than using all available data.
+To better quantify and validate the effectiveness of the proposed CuriGS framework in sparse-view reconstruction, we conduct a comprehensive ablation study. \paragraph{Effectiveness of Curriculum Guidance.} The overall impact of curriculum guidance across varying datasets and view numbers is demonstrated through consistent and significant improvements in PSNR, SSIM, and LPIPS under diverse sparse-view configurations, as reported in Tab.~\ref{tab:ablation_curriculum}.

-As reported in \cref{tab:ablation_curriculum}, the proposed curriculum guidance leads to consistent improvements in PSNR, SSIM, and LPIPS across all datasets and view configurations.

 On the LLFF dataset, curriculum guidance consistently improves performance under all sparse-view conditions.
 When trained with only two input views, the full strategy achieved a PSNR of 20.94 dB compared to 18.30 dB without guidance, alongside notable increases in SSIM (0.768 vs. 0.601) and decreases in LPIPS (0.194 vs. 0.231).
 As the number of views increased, overall performance improved, but the model without curriculum guidance still lagged behind.

 A similar pattern was observed on the MipNeRF-360 dataset.
 With 16 views, the inclusion of curriculum guidance improved PSNR from 20.32 dB to 21.23 dB and SSIM from 0.754 to 0.781, while LPIPS decreased from 0.202 to 0.189.
 At 24 views, the improvements remained consistent, indicating that the proposed mechanism maintains strong generalization capability even as the complexity of the scene increases.